The Golden Eggplant: Regional tales

 Folklorist Richard Dorson translated another Japanese variant titled The Jewel That Grew Golden Flowers.
 In this tale, a king's pregnant wife breaks wind in public and is exiled for it.
 Away from home, she gives birth to a boy.
 When the boy is seven years old, his mother tells him about his father, the king.
 With a plan in mind, the boy asks his mother for her jewel shaped in six squares, then goes to the gates of his father's palace to announce he has a magic jewel that produces golden flowers.
 The boy keeps shouting at the palace gates to insistently that the king orders his servants to bring him to his presence.
 The boy claims to the monarch, his father, that the jewel can indeed produce golden flowers, but it can only be tended by a woman that cannot break wind.

+In a Japanese tale from Fukui-ken translated as The Golden Camellia, a feudal lord holds a banquet and notices his wife yawns during the occasion.
+Enraged, he banishes her by setting her afloat on a boat.
+She docks ashore on an island and is rescued by the islanders, with whom she lives.
+She gives birth to their child, a son, who is raised without a father.
+When he is twelve years old, the boy questions his mother about his lack of a father, and is told about the circumstances of her abandonment.
+He decides to meet his father and goes to his castle.
+He plucks a golden camellia and announces it in front of the lord's palace, who sends for him.
+The lord mocks the boy for the absurdity of a golden camellia, and the boy retorts the flower in his hand is actually a rare flower that produces golden flowers if planted by a person who has never yawned.
+The lord answers that not yawning is an impossibility, to which the boy reminds of his mother's banishing.
+The lord sees the error of his previous action and restores his wife.
+The tale was also published as Yawning Wife.

 Korea

 Korean scholarship reports a Korean tale similar to Japanese "The Golden Eggplant".
 In the Korean tale, titled "아침에 심어 저녁에 따먹는 오이" (Cucumber Planted in the Morning and Harvested in the Evening), a son is trying to find his father, because he abandoned his mother for passing wind on their wedding night.
 The boy walks around with a bunch of cucumber seeds that can be planted in the morning and harvested in the evening, and that can only be harvested by people who do not break wind (a physical impossibility).